orxfun/orx-concurrent-option/README.md

 ### ⬤ Methods to allow manual control on concurrency

-ConcurrentOption also exposes methods which accepts a `std::sync::atomic::Ordering` and gives the control to the caller.
+ConcurrentOption also exposes methods which accepts a `core::sync::atomic::Ordering` and gives the control to the caller.
 These methods are suffixed with **with_order**, except for the state.

 Some such methods are `state`, `as_ref_with_order`, `get_raw_with_order`, `clone_with_order`, etc.